Congratulations on your decision to marry! It’s our pleasure to help you prepare for the Sacrament of Marriage.

 What if one or both of us have been previously married?

-Since Pre Cana is geared toward those who are about to enter a marriage for the first time, regardless of circumstances if the bride and/or groom were previously married it is our recommendation that these couples attend the Remarriage Program.
+Since Pre Cana is geared toward those who will enter marriage for the first time, regardless of circumstances if the bride and/or groom were previously married it is our recommendation that these couples attend the Remarriage Program.
 While this is our recommendation, ultimately it is the decision of the priest or deacon preparing the couple who determines which program they should attend.
 If the clergy you are working with didn’t discuss this option with you, we encourage you to contact them to see if perhaps this might better meet your needs.
-Click for the REMARRIAGE 2019.

 When should we attend?

-It is recommended that engaged couples complete this phase of their marriage preparation 3 or more months prior to the date of their wedding.
+We recommended that engaged couples complete this phase of their marriage preparation a minimum of 3 months prior to the date of their wedding.

 What if we are unable to attend the program together?